snehil-sharma/practical-deep-learning-for-coders/.junie/guidelines.md

 ## Project Management

-Use uv for project lifecycle:
+Use uv for the project lifecycle:
 - `uv init` to create a new project
 - `uv init --lib` to create a library project
 - `uv init --app` to create an application project